semanticarts/gistReferenceData/README.md

 - uomReferenceData-starter-set.ttl A subset of the reference data that includes a few entries for each discipline.
 - currency.ttl Complete set of currencies extracted from QUDT.
 - currency-starter-set.ttl A small subset of currencies.
 - prefixes.ttl
-- templateForX.ttl where X is Aspect, UnitGroup, or UnitOfMeasure.

 ## Setting up your own repository (starter set)